-Competencies, skills, and access (corresponds primarily to review criterion 3)
+Competencies, skills, and access (corresponds primarily to review criterion 4)

 Explain your competence or background in the area of your project.
 If the area of inquiry is new to you, explain your reasons for working in it and your qualifications to do so.
-Specify the level of competence in any language or digital technology needed for the study.
-Describe where you will conduct the study and what research materials you will use.
-If relevant, specify the arrangements for access to archives, collections, or institutions that contain the necessary resources, and name any Japanese sponsors or collaborators.
+Provide a self-assessment of your expertise in digital humanities and the technologies involved, and identify any institutional support for your project.
+If appropriate, specify the level of competence in any language needed for the study.
+Describe where the study will be conducted and what research materials will be used.
+If relevant, specify the arrangements for access to archives, collections, or institutions that contain the necessary resources.

-Final product and dissemination (corresponds primarily to review criteria 5 and 6)
+Final product and dissemination (corresponds primarily to review criterion 5)